ryanricard/lemonade-app/README.md

     *Windows*
     ```
-    type NUL > Procfile
+    echo $null > Procfile
-    type NUL > .gitignore
+    echo $null > .gitignore
     ```

-1. Open each of the above files in **Sublime Text 2** and copy/paste their associated content from the following sources:
+1. Open each of the above files in **Sublime Text 2** and copy/paste their associated content from the following sources

     [Procfile](/Procfile)